Gexos/Power-Panel/README.md

 3. Run it and click the button for the power action you want.
 4. (Optional) Pin it to the taskbar or add it to your startup folder if you use it often.

-⚠️ Tip: Actions like Shutdown and Restart happen quickly.
+Tip: Actions like Shutdown and Restart happen quickly.
 Make sure you’ve saved your work before using them.

----

-## Portable & Clean

-- No installation required
-- No background services
-- No registry changes
-- No internet access needed

-Just a single executable that does what it says.

----

 ## Antivirus / False Positives